robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 - Should .red[not] be stated as a claim
 - Describes an entity to be used as evidence

+???
+Now, every branch of an argument must end in evidence.
+Evidence is something directly observable.
+So it has to be tangible and measure-able.

+Evidence is different from claims and sub-claims.
+So care must be taken not to phrase Evidence as a claim.
+To avoid this issue, the evidence must always be a noun phrase that describes an entity.

 ---
 class: middle
 # Evidence